4/15/2025

 Chairman and CEO

-Yeah I will say you know our elevated organic growth is one factor and then of course our deep M&A pipeline.
-I think we are very much expecting over the US assets and that will help us.
-The pipeline is effectively more than we can prosecute right now with the cash resources that we have which are strong and so we'll continue to be quite industrious and committed and demonstrative of what you're seeing quarter over quarter.
-That growth will continue with these sort of continued tuck-ins but as liquidity occurs we do think that that will just you know again help us drive additional opportunities.
-We also see some chunkier opportunities in the landscape and we're very much bearing down on those opportunities and we think that there's some opportunities here to potentially you know close some bigger deals while we go after that long tail in a very systematic manner.
+Yeah, I will say, you know, our elevated organic growth is one factor.
+And then, of course, our deep M&A pipelines.
+I think we are very much expecting over the next couple of years that we will have some liquidity from our U.S. assets and that will help us.
+The pipeline is effectively more than we can prosecute right now with the cash resources that we have, which are strong.
+And so we'll continue to be quite industrious and committed and demonstrative of, you know, what you're seeing quarter over quarter, you know, that growth will continue with these sort of, you know, continued tuck-ins.
+But as liquidity occurs, we do think that that will just, you know, again, help us drive additional opportunities.
+We also see some chunkier opportunities in the landscape, and we're very much bearing down on those opportunities.
+And we think that there's some opportunities here to to potentially close some bigger deals while we go after that long tail in a very systematic manner.

 speaker